 This super cute animal stacker is a brilliant way for little ones to work on their hand-eye coordination and problem-solving.
 The five chunky wooden rings can be stacked in different orders and are topped off with a cute teddy head with felt ears.

-Kirsty says: “Toddlers' social and emotional development will centre around imaginative play.
+Early years practitioner Kirsty Ketley, from Auntie K’s Childcare says: 'Toddlers' social and emotional development will centre around imaginative play.
 So dressing up and role-play toys are a great idea.
-These are also great for helping them to make sense of their developing emotions, which will be very strong at times!”
+These are also great for helping them to make sense of their developing emotions, which will be very strong at times!'.